Who are you?

 - We have two dogs: a Pomeranian named Cooper and a Scottish Terrier AJAX.

-- I have a sister named Anna that is 29 (I think).
+- I have a sister named Anna that is 32 (I think) and married to Joost Morsink.
 I have an older half-sister (from my dad) named Rhonda.

 I drive a Mazda RX-8 that I can't bring myself to trade in for a more economical car.